solarslurpi/OG-GrowBuddy/README.md

     - Records the sensor readings into influxdb.
     - Understands best practices on humidity, light for optimum grow based on the growth stage the plants are in.d
-- Buddies Built on Tasmota
+- Buddies Built on Tasmota [Tasmota](https://tasmota.github.io/docs/) simplifies setting up home automations because it is fairly straightforward to get a sensor, switch, relay running Tasmota to be controlled.
+It assumes an ESP286 or ESP32 CPU.
+Once installed, you connect it to your home's wifi.
+Once configured, mqtt messages can be published.

     [Tasmota learnings](pages/Tasmota_learnings.md)